442-location-alarm/location-alarm/architecture.md

 - Create an alarm
     - Inputs:
         - Name of the alarm - string
-        - Location of the alarm (name, address, or coordinates depending on what is entered - the method calls the Google Maps API to determine latitude & longitude) - string
+        - Location of the alarm (name, address, or coordinates depending on what is entered) - string
+        - Latitude - double
+        - Longitude - double
         - Distance from the alarm location - double
         - Alert - enum (“buzz” or “ring” or “both”)
     - Output:
         - The created alarm object
 - Update an Alarm data object if the user makes edits to an existing alarm
     - Input:
-        - The field to be changed (name - string, location - string (this would trigger the Google Maps API and also update the latitude and longitude), distance (double), alert (enum)
+        - The field to be changed: name - string, location - string (this would trigger the GoogleMaps and GooglePlaces to find the location and update the latitude and longitude), distance (double), alert (enum)
         - The value to change the field to
     - Output:
         - N/A